RobotNetwork/CollapsibleChatbotWebPart/README.md

 5. Update the property `initialPage` within the file `/config/serve.json`
 6. Serve the new web part by running `gulp serve`
 7. Begin modifying the web part, navigate to `/src/webparts/webpart/webpart.ts`

+## Getting Started
+- Clone this repository
+- Ensure that you are at the solution folder
+- In the terminal run:
+  - **npm install**
+  - **gulp serve**
+- Acquire the `src` URL for the iFrame, then update it in `CollapsibleChatEmbedded.tsx`

+### Testing Locally
+1. By default, `gulp serve` will automatically open the URL defined by the `initialPage` property in `/config/serve.json`.
+For most purposes, this will work fine.
+2. To test a web part for mobile use, run `gulp serve --nobrowser`.
+Navigate to any SharePoint site within the site hierarchy, then append the following to the URL `?debug=true&noredir=true&debugManifestsFile=https://localhost:4321/temp/manifests.js`
+3. The web parts listed will not appear as 'local' by category, but should be listed nonetheless.
+Add the web part.
+4. Open your browser's Dev Tools (F12), then enable **Responsive Design Mode**, or press `Ctrl + Shift + M`

 ### Bundle & Ship (admin only)
 1. Open terminal